 By working with all involved in delivering and receiving primary health services, we aim to improve our understanding our how we and health care providers can better tailor and target those services for local needs.

-During 2021 and 2022, WVPHN will provide opportunity for community members and health professionals to share their stories and work with us to create a framework for the future.
+WVPHN is providing opportunities for community members and health professionals to share their stories and work with us to create a framework for the future.

-We are commencing this process with a series of surveys to gather information on what is working well, what is challenging or difficult and what are the gaps as well as ideas on how to improve access to primary health care services for people with an intellectual disability.
-All surveys are open until 5pm on December 16, 2021.
+In 2021, we commenced this process with a series of surveys to gather information on what is working well, what is challenging or difficult and what are the gaps as well as ideas on how to improve access to primary health care services for people with an intellectual disability.

 Contact the WVPHN SPIDAH project team: